plybrd/moOdeCDPlayer/README.md

 1. Download and transfer this file to the /home/pi directory in the target moOde player
 2. On the target moOde player, go to the /home/pi directory and unzip the file
-3. Change to the /home/pi/moOdeCDPlay-master directory which has been created
+3. Change to the /home/pi/moOdeCDPlayer-master directory which has been created
-4. Execute the command
+4. Execute the command `. install.sh`.
-`/bin/bash install.sh` or, alternatively, mark the script executable and...well...you know the drill

 5. Once the script finishes successfully, you should reboot.
 At this point the moOde CD playback function should be working and you can delete both moOdeCDPlay-master.zip and the moOdeCDPlay-master directory.